-Non-Traditional Post-Bachelor's Routes to Initial CertificationThe College of Education offers alternative routes to teacher certification for individuals with specific backgrounds, including those who are fluent speakers of world languages such as Arabic or Chinese and those who have backgrounds in mathematics and science and intend to teach in urban schools.
-There also is a selective opportunity for current MSU undergraduate students of color.
+The College of Education offers non-traditional routes to teacher certification for individuals with specific backgrounds, including those who are fluent speakers of Chinese and those who have backgrounds in science and intend to teach in urban schools.
+These specialized post-baccalaureate programs are designed to meet particular needs in the teaching workforce and include unique admission and course requirements.
+Other individuals wishing to earn initial certification after earning a bachelor’s degree may apply for the more traditional Post-Bachelor’s Program at MSU.

 The Chinese Language Teacher Certification Program prepares fluent speakers of Chinese Mandarin to be certified as K-12 teachers of Chinese language and culture in the United States.
 The two-year residency program prepares speakers of Chinese (Mandarin) with a bachelor’s degree and no Michigan teaching certification to teach Chinese language and culture in U.S. schools.
 Successful completion of the program leads to initial (standard) Michigan certification with a Kindergarten through 12thgrade (K-12) Chinese endorsement.

 SETS-UP (Supporting Early-Career Teachers of Science Through Urban Partnerships) Fellowship Program

 SETS-UP is a five-year fellowship program that leads to certification as a secondary science teacher and a master’s degree.
 Funded by the Noyce Foundation and the National Science Foundation, SETS-UP prepares individuals with backgrounds in the sciences for careers as middle- and high-school science teachers in urban classrooms throughout Michigan.
 Fellows complete a year-long residency in a high-need secondary school and receive professional support across their first four years of teaching.